-The Honors College provides programs which serve the needs of motivated and academically successful students.
+The Honors College provides programs that serve the needs of motivated and academically successful students.
 It offers honors courses, honors sections of required courses, special seminars, independent research opportunities, trips to regional cultural events, and the overseas World Trip.

-Entrance to the Honors College from high school requires at least a 3.5 GPA and/or a 24 ACT composite score.
+Entrance to the Honors College from high school requires at least a 3.5 cumulative grade point average (CGPA) and/or a 24 ACT composite score.
 Other promising students who seek intensive and alternative forms of learning may be invited to join the college by the Honors Director.
-These students should request additional information from the Admission Office.
-Students currently enrolled at Waldorf University may join the Honors College if they have a 3.5 cumulative GPA.
-This grade point must be maintained in order to remain an honors student.
-Enrolled students should inquire about membership at the Honors College Office, Thorson Hall, Room 236.
+Students interested should request additional information from their personal Admission Representative or the Director of the Honors College.

+Students currently enrolled at Waldorf University may join the Honors College if they have a 3.5 CGPA.
+This grade point must be maintained to remain an honors student.
+Enrolled students should inquire about membership with the Director of the Honors College located in the Honors College Office, Thorson Hall, Room 236.